terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <br>

 ### **1.5 AI's place in our world (not our place in AI's world)**

+Its no accident that Palantir talks straight about many aspects of AI.
+Palantir's business does **not demand the myth of AI intelligence**.
+Palantir says that **AI will not replace people, it will empower them** and that **Engineers wont go away, their expertise is required in the AI age more than ever**.

+If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip. **But AI is not intelligent.
+AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
+AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality.

 Regardless of what happens with self-driving cars or humanoid robots, AI is already transforming knowledge work, software systems, and business workflows.